rafaels88/py2docx/README.md

 # For Devs

-The lib needs help.
+This lib needs help.
 Now, I am writing the unit tests.
-I have made this because there is no good lib for this.
+I have made this because there isn't good lib for this.
 I really needed to be fast.
-If you want to enjoy this project, I will be very bery glad.
+If you want to enjoy this project, I will be very very glad.

 Do a fork of this project, install the requirements and give some ideas to improve this a lot =)